Long Form vs. Short Form Content: Which Is Better For Your Business?

-Sometimes this can be done quickly; at others, not so much.
-It’s subjective and you can’t put a specific word count on subjective.
-But I realize that answer is annoying, especially for reluctant writers and content creators, so I’m here to offer a bit more guidance.
+Sometimes it can be done quickly; at others, not so much.
+It’s subjective and, unfortunately, you can’t put a specific word count on subjective, but I realize this is frustrating, so I’m here to offer a bit more guidance.

 In a fast-paced digital world where people just need to cry “Alexa!” to get answers to many of their questions, content creators often find themselves debating long-form content versus short-form content.

 Which is more effective?
 Which should they be creating?
 And why?

 Today, content takes many forms, but for all intents and purposes of this length discussion, we’re going to focus this article on just that — blog articles.

 - What is long-form content?

 - The benefits of long-form and short-form content